 Check this Video on R, Python, and SAS Comparison

 - SAS has been the undisputed leader in commercial analytics and offers a wide range of statistical tools, great GUI (Enterprise Guide and Miner), and incredible technical support.
 It is not open source and hence the most expensive platform in the market, though it has the latest statistical functions to justify the price.

-- R is the open source alternative to SAS and mostly holds ground in academics and research.
-It capitalizes on its open source nature by making available the latest techniques very fast.
-It is a very cost effective option and there is extensive documentation available online for anyone seeking to master the platform.
+- R is the open-source alternative to SAS and mostly holds ground in academics and research.
+It capitalizes on its open-source nature by making available the latest techniques very fast.
+It is a very cost-effective option and there is extensive documentation available online for anyone seeking to master the platform.
 In R, there is a special advantage of advanced statistical features such as for computationally intensive tasks, C, C++, and Fortran code can be linked and called at run time.
-Some more advanced features can help editing R objects directly.
+Some more advanced features can help edit R objects directly.

-- Python is another open source scripting language that has grown to encompass libraries and functions for most statistical operations and model building.
-With the introduction of the Pandas, it has further strengthened its operations on structured data.
+- Python is another open-source scripting language that has grown to encompass libraries and functions for most statistical operations and model building.
+With the introduction of Pandas, it has further strengthened its operations on structured data.

 Finding the best fit

 - For the cost-conscious: SAS being commercial software, it is expensive.
 It has the highest preference and rules the space where private organizations are concerned.
 R and Python, on the other hand, are free and can be downloaded by anyone seeking their services.